NormanNel25/Career-Planning-Development/README.md

 ![](Career.jpg)

-I applied to the program and I was accepted at CPUT
+I applied to the program and I was accepted at CPUT! 😄

-![]
+![Application.jpg]